ruanbekker/ruanbekker.github.io/source/_posts/2020-12-18-harden-your-ssh-security-on-linux-servers.markdown

 ## Packages

-First let's install the packages that we need, I'm using Debian so I will be using `apt`:
+First let's install the packages that we need, I'm using Debian so I will be using the `apt` package manager:

 ```
 $ apt update && apt upgrade -y